The Price-Pareto growth model of networks with community structure: Introduction

-\paragraph{Recent approaches to citation network modelling.} Many modern approaches generalise, in some way, the previously mentioned core models or focus on data-driven generation of new graphs.
+\paragraph{Recent approaches to citation network modelling.} Many modern approaches generalise the previously mentioned core models or focus on data-driven generation of new graphs.
 Here we can mention Graph Neural Networks~\cite{kipfgcn} or Graph Variational Autoencoders~\cite{gvae}.
 However, these models often lack statistical precision and elegance and are based on heuristic assumptions.
-Another approach gaining popularity is comprised of the aforementioned Exponential Random Graph Models (ERGMs), which, using a statistical framework, define a probability distribution over the space of all possible graphs of a certain size.
+Another approach gaining popularity is comprised of Exponential Random Graph Models (ERGMs), which can be viewed as generalisations of SBMs~\cite{fronczak-sbm}.
+Using a statistical framework, they define a probability distribution over the space of all possible graphs of a~certain size.
 While highly efficient in testing hypotheses on the networks, they still require computational-heavy fitting to real data.
-On the other end of the spectrum are the models such as the 3DSI (three dimensions of scientific impact) model~\cite{3dsi-pnas}, which we describe in more detail below.
-It generalises the standard procedure of iterative preferential gains of the Barabási–Albert and Price models by adding an additional component of accidental attachments.
-It is easy to fit to the data and offer valuable analytical insight into the data, but in its standard formulation it does not allow communities in the data.
+On the other end of the spectrum are models such as the 3DSI (three dimensions of scientific impact) model~\cite{3dsi-pnas}; see Section~\ref{sec:3dsi}.
+It builds on the standard procedure of iterative preferential gains of the Barabási–Albert and Price models by making the split between accidental and preferential attachment explicit and parameterising it directly.
+The name comes from the model's ability to describe citation records using only three parameters: productivity, total impact, and how lucky an author has been so far.
+It is easy to fit to the data and offers valuable analytical insight into the data, but in its standard formulation it does not allow communities in the data.